About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 19:1-43 The Book of 2 Samuel [in Smaller Chunks]

-The people [quietly snuck] into the city that day, [like] people [who are] ashamed for fleeing [from the] battle & sneak away.
-King [David] covered his face & cried [loudly,] O Absalom, my son, my son!
+The people [quietly snuck] into the city that day, [like] people [who are] ashamed [for fleeing from the] battle [& sneak] away.
+King [David] covered his face & cried [loudly,] O my on, Absalom.
+O Absalom, my son, my son!

-Joab came into the [king’s] house & said, [Today] you have shamed all your servants [who] saved your life & the lives of your sons, daughters, wives & [mistresses].
-It [seems] you love your enemies & [hate] your friends.
+Joab came into the [king’s] house & said, [Today] you have shamed all your servants [who] saved your life & the lives of your sons, daughters, wives & [mistresses.;] in that you love your enemies & [hate] your friends.

 For this day you declared that you regard neither princes, nor servants.
-I [think] this day, if Absalom had lived & we had all died, you would’ve been [more] pleased.
+I [think] this day, if Absalom had lived & we had all died this day, you [would’ve been more] pleased.

-That will be worse for you than all the [harm done to] you from your [childhood] until now.
+That will be worse [for] you than all the [harm done to] you from your [childhood] until now.
 Then, king [David] arose & sat in the gate.
-All [those who] had fled to their tent, came [in front of] the king.
+And they told all the people, saying, [Look,] the king [sits] in the gate.
+For every man [of] Israel had fled to his tent, [so] all the people came before the king.

-All the tribes of Israel were [upset] saying, King [David] saved us out of the hands of our enemies & the Philistines & now he [has] fled out of the land, [because of] Absalom.
-Absalom, whom we anointed over us, is dead in battle.
+All the people throughout the tribes of Israel were [upset,] saying, King [David] saved us out of the [hands] of our enemies & he delivered us [from] the Philistines & now he [has] fled out of the land, [because of] Absalom.
+And Absalom, whom we anointed over us, is dead in battle.

-[Especially since] the [conversation of] all of Israel has come to the king & his house.
+[Especially since] the [conversation of] all of Israel [has] come to the king & even to his house.
 You’re my brethren, my flesh & bones.
 [Why] are you the last to bring the king back?
 And you say to Amasa, Aren’t you of my flesh & bones?

-God [should] do to me & more also if you aren’t the captain of the [army] before me continually, [instead] of Joab.
-[David] touched the [hearts] of all the men of Judah [who became united as if they had] the heart of one man.
+God [should] do so to me & more also, if you [aren’t] the captain of the [army] before me continually, in [place] of Joab.
+And [David touched the hearts] of all the men of Judah, [who became united as if they had] the heart of one man.

 So, they sent word to king [David,] You & all your servants [should] return.
-So, king [David] returned & came to [the] Jordan [River].
-Judah came to Gilgal, to meet the king & [escort] him over [the] Jordan [River].
+So, king [David] returned & came to [the] Jordan [River.]
+Judah came to Gilgal, to meet the king & [escort] the king over [the] Jordan [River.]

 Shimei, [Gera’s] son, a Benjamite, of Bahurim, [hurried] & came down with the men of Judah to meet king David.
 There were 1,000 men of Benjamin with him & Ziba, [Saul’s former] servant & his 15 sons & 20 servants with him.

-That’s [why] I came 1st of all the house of Joseph to meet [you,] my lord, the king.
-Abishai, [Zeruiah’s] son, answered & said, Shouldn’t Shimei be put to death, because he cursed the Lord’s anointed?
+[That’s why] I [came] 1st of all the house of Joseph to meet [you,] my lord, the king.
+But Abishai, [Zeruiah’s] son, answered & said, Shouldn’t Shimei be put to death, because he cursed the Lord’s anointed?

-David said, You sons of Zeruiah, what do I have to do with you, that you should be my adversary this day?
+And David said, You sons of Zeruiah, what do I have to do with you, that you should be adversaries to me this day?
 Shall any man in Israel be put to death this day?
-Don’t I know I’m king [today] over Israel?
+Don’t I know this day, I am king over Israel?

-Therefore, the king said & swore to Shimei, You shall not die.
-Mephibosheth, [Saul’s grandson, Jonathan’s son] came down to meet king [David] & hadn’t bandaged his feet, nor trimmed his beard, nor washed his clothes from the day king [David] departed until he [returned] in peace.
+Therefore, the king said & [swore] to Shimei, You shall not die.
+Mephibosheth, [Saul’s grandson, who was Jonathan’s son,] came down to meet king [David] & hadn’t [bandaged] his feet, nor trimmed his beard, nor washed his clothes from the day king [David] departed until he [returned] again in peace.

-He [has] slandered me, your servant, to my lord, the king [who] is an angel of God.
-Do [whatever] seems good in your eyes, for all my father’s house were dead men before my lord, the king, yet you [put me,] your servant among [those who] eat at your table.
-What right do I have to cry [out] to the king?
+He [has] slandered [me,] your servant, to my lord, the king [who] is an angel of God.
+Do [whatever seems] good in your eyes.
+For all my father’s house were [only] dead men before my lord, the king, yet you [put me,] your servant among [those who] eat at your own table.
+What right [do] I have to cry [out] anymore to the king?

-King [David] said to him, Why speak anymore of [this] matter?
-You & Ziba divide the land.
-Mephibosheth said to king [David,] Let him take all [of it, since] the lord, [my] king [has] come again in peace to his own house.
+And King [David] said to him, Why speak anymore of [this matter?]
+I have said, You & Ziba divide the land.
+And Mephibosheth said to king [David,] Let him take all [of it, since] my lord, the king [has] come again in peace to his own house.

-Barzillai, the Gileadite, came down from Regelim & went over Jordan with the king, to [escort] him.
-Now, Barzillai was [an elderly] man & had provided [food & supplies] while he lay in Mahanaim; for he was a very [honorable] man.
+And Barzillai, the Gileadite, came down from Regelim & went over Jordan with the king, to [escort] him.
+Now, Barzillai was [an elderly] man, even 80 years old & he had provided [food & supplies] while he lay [in] Mahanaim; for he was a very [honorable] man.

-The king said to Barzillai, Come over with me & I will feed you with me in Jerusalem.
-Barzillai said to king [David,] I am 80 years old & how much longer do I have to live that I should go up with the king to Jerusalem?
+And the king said to Barzillai, Come over with me & I will feed you with me in Jerusalem.
+And Barzillai said to king [David,] I am 80 years old & how [much longer do] I have to live, that I should go up with the king to Jerusalem?

-I can’t [tell the difference] between good & evil, or [even] taste what I eat or drink.
-I can’t hear the [voices] of singing men & women.
-Why should [I,] your servant be a burden to [you,] my lord, the king?
+Can I [tell the difference] between good & evil, or [even] taste what I eat or drink?
+Can I hear the [voices] of singing men & women?
+[Why] should [I,] your servant be a burden to [you,] my lord, the king?

-King [David] went on to Gilgal & Chimham went with him.
-All the people & 1/2 of Israel [escorted] the king.
-[Look,] all the men of Israel came to the king & said, Why have our [brothers,] the men or Judah, [taken you away secretly] & have brought the king & his household & David’s men with him over [the] Jordan?
+Then, King [David] went on to Gilgal & Chimham went with him.
+All the people of Judah & 1/2 of Israel [escorted] the king.
+[Look,] all the men of Israel came to the king & said, Why have our [brothers,] the men or Judah, [taken] you away [secretly] & have brought the king & his household & David’s men with him over [the] Jordan?

-The men of Israel answered the men of Judah & said We have 10 [times as much right to] king [David,] as you do.
-Why did you despise us, [so] our advice isn’t [the] first [about] bringing back our king?
-The words of the men of Judah were fiercer than the words of the men of Israel.
+The men of Israel answered the men of Judah & said, We have 10 [times as much right to] king [David, as you do.]
+Why did you despise us, [so] our advice [isn’t the] first [about] bringing back our king?
+And the words of the men of Judah were fiercer than the words of the men of Israel.